 5 simple steps to make your emails more accessible

 Structuring your content in a clear and visible way is one of the simplest steps you can take to improve accessibility.
-Using headings to organise your content can be hugely helpful to those with low vision and those using screen readers.
+You can do this by:

 Setting up a default font size, typeface and line spacing to be used across your email communications can ensure accessibility as well as consistency.
 We recommend:

-If you’re designing emails on a platform such as Mailchimp or DotDigital, use a colour contrast checker to ensure there is sufficient contrast between your text and your background for readability.
-Colour contrast checkers like WebAIM: Contrast Checker can help ensure that you are meeting the adequate levels for accessibility, and can make adjustments as required.
+Use a colour contrast checker to ensure there is sufficient contrast between your text and your background for readability.
+Tools like WebAIM: Contrast Checker can check that your emails meet the necessary levels for accessibility, and can help you make adjustments.

-Make sure to send test emails to check how your email displays on different servers - for example, the same email in Microsoft Outlook can display differently in Gmail - and switch your settings between light and dark mode to make sure that colour contrasts work in different display settings.
+You can send out test emails to check how your email displays on different servers - for example, the same email in Microsoft Outlook can display differently in Gmail - and switch your settings between light and dark mode to make sure that your colourways work in different display settings.

 Link text should be meaningful and indicate to readers exactly where a specific link will take them without them having to have read the surrounding content.